 As a result of the COVID-19 pandemic, we are seeing many legislative and regulatory initiatives that, if enacted, could have a significant adverse effect on our business and results of operations.
-For example, at the federal level, following the initial onset of the pandemic, Congress considered legislation that would have retroactively forced insurers to cover pandemic claims in business interruption policies even if specifically excluded.
-At the state level in the U.S., at least eight states and the District of Columbia have considered legislation to putatively require retroactive business interruption coverage, and while none have yet passed legislation, we expect that any such legislation will be challenged in court should it become law, however, any legal action challenging such legislation could take years to resolve and there can be no assurance that the outcomes would be favorable.
+Legislative, regulatory, judicial or social influences may seek to impose new obligations on (re)insurers in connection with the COVID-19 pandemic that extend coverage beyond the intended contractual obligations or result in an increase in the frequency or severity of claims beyond expected levels, thereby resulting in unexpected or modeled insurance or reinsurance losses.
+Certain governments and regulatory bodies are also considering proposals that would retroactively change the terms of existing insurance contracts that generally exclude business interruption losses from pandemics.
+Further, a number of legislative proposals have been introduced or proposed to alter the financing of pandemic-related risk in several of the markets in which we operate, and the impact of these and other proposals on our business is uncertain at this time.
+For example, at the federal level, following the initial onset of the COVID-19 pandemic, Congress considered legislation that would have retroactively forced insurers to cover pandemic claims in business interruption policies even if specifically excluded.
+These bills have currently been withdrawn, although we cannot assure you that they or similar legislation will not be re-introduced in the future.
+At the state level in the U.S., at least eight states and the District of Columbia have considered legislation to require retroactive business interruption coverage, and while none have yet passed legislation, we expect that any such legislation will be challenged in court should it become law, however, any legal action challenging such legislation could take years to resolve and there can be no assurance that the outcomes would be favorable.
 Moreover, a number of stakeholder groups have advocated that, regardless of the passage of any such legislation, primary insurers voluntarily pay business interruption claims, even if excluded.
 While we are prepared to engage constructively with our cedants in respect of any such developments, we are also committed to enforcing our own contractual and legal rights, and the outcome of any of these developments is challenging to currently assess.

-Congress is also considering several proposals to prepare for the next pandemic.
-One such proposal would establish a Pandemic Risk Insurance Act, which would establish a public-private partnership with insurers retaining 5% of the risk of a future pandemic and the federal government assuming the remainder of the risk, with businesses charged an "actuarial premium."
+Congress is also considering several proposals which, if enacted, would impact the financing of future pandemic exposure and, accordingly, related markets for insurance, reinsurance and other financial products.
+For example, one such proposal would establish a Pandemic Risk Insurance Act, which would establish a public-private partnership with insurers retaining 5% of the risk of a future pandemic and the federal government assuming the remainder of the risk, with businesses charged an "actuarial premium."
 Another proposal would create a standing, multi-billion-dollar fund which the federal government would use to pay businesses directly for pandemic losses, rather than through an insurance product.